 Set the Scene.
 Invite your Viewer into Your Video Space: Everything you see or hear in movies or on TV has been meticulously and deliberately placed there to create the desired effect and influence the audience into thinking, feeling, or responding in a certain way, whether the audience is consciously aware of it or not.

 Using “green screen” can open up a world of fun and creative possibilities.
 I am of course assuming you are going to use a green screen to help you communicate your message in a fun, creative way.
 As you read on, you’ll learn important principles and best practices to help you make the best creative choice for your video creations, as well as avoid any angst when editing your video.

 With just a few coaching adjustments my client Alice began to see herself in new creative ways.
-Coupled with visual production techniques and filming best practices, Alice began to see and experience herself in new creative ways on-screen and in her own self-produced business videos.
+Coupled with visual production techniques and filming best practices.

 The Rule of Thirds teaches us how to create pleasing and interesting compositions within the camera frame.
 Get great visuals in your video presentations.
 Learn how to easily apply the “Rule of Thirds” and the powerful eye-tracking “F” in your videos.